Otellu/node-mongo-datastructure-challenge/README.md

 ### 💡 Bonus (Optional)

-- Seed the DB with 2 users, 1 group, and 2 posts.
+- Seed the DB with some sample users, groups, and posts.
 - Add pagination to the group feed.
-- Add `createdAt` timestamps and sort the feed by newest first.
+- Add timestamps and sort posts by newest first.
-- Add a brief comment or file explaining how you'd scale this model (e.g. denormalization, indexes, etc.)
+- Leave a short note on how you’d scale or optimize this model at scale (e.g. denormalization, indexing strategies, etc.)

 ---

-## 🚀 Setup Instructions
+## 🚀 Getting Started

 ```bash
 # Install dependencies